magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

                                     and dump cookie jar in
     --no-cookies                    Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[+KEYRING][:PROFILE][::CONTAINER]
+    --cookies-from-browser BROWSER[+KEYRING][:PROFILE]
-                                    The name of the browser to load cookies from.
-Currently supported browsers are:
+                                    The name of the browser and (optionally) the name/path of the profile to load cookies from, separated by a ":".
+Currently
+                                    supported browsers are: brave, chrome,
-                                    brave, chrome, chromium, edge, firefox,
+                                    chromium, edge, firefox, opera, safari,
-                                    opera, safari, vivaldi.
-Optionally, the
+                                    vivaldi.
+By default, the most recently
-                                    KEYRING used for decrypting Chromium cookies
+                                    accessed profile is used.
+The keyring used for decrypting Chromium cookies on Linux can be (optionally) specified after the browser
-                                    on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
-                                    By default, all containers of the most recently accessed profile are used.
-                                    Currently supported keyrings are: basictext,
+                                    name separated by a "+".
+Currently supported keyrings are: basictext, gnomekeyring, kwallet
-                                    gnomekeyring, kwallet
-    --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where yt-dlp can store some downloaded information (such as
+    --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where youtube-dl can store some downloaded information (such
-                                    client ids and signatures) permanently.
-By
+                                    as client ids and signatures) permanently.
-                                    default ${XDG_CACHE_HOME}/yt-dlp
+                                    By default $XDG_CACHE_HOME/yt-dlp or
+                                    ~/.cache/yt-dlp
     --no-cache-dir                  Disable filesystem caching
     --rm-cache-dir                  Delete all filesystem cache files